This Morning (TV programme): Boris Johnson selfie

-Energy bills
+"Spin to Win" Energy bills prize

-On 5 September 2022, This Morning included a new prize of 'energy bills' in their regular 'spin to win' game.
+On 5 September 2022, This Morning included a new prize of "energy bills" in their regular "spin to win" game.
 The prize equated to four months of payments, up to £400 each month.
-When a contestant failed to provide the qualifying passcode on air This Morning ended the phone call prompting presenter Holly Willoughby to say, "Well, we're not going to make Joyce's dreams come true."
-Co-host Philip Schofield replied, "Well it's her fault."
+When a contestant failed to provide the qualifying passcode on air This Morning ended the phone call, prompting Willoughby to say, "Well, we're not going to make Joyce's dreams come true."
+Schofield replied, "Well it's her fault."
 Schofield asked the first qualifying contestant if they were "worried" about energy bills and the contestant replied that "it's absolutely murder" having a prepayment meter.
 The inclusion of bill payments was compared to Black Mirror or The Hunger Games.
 Coverage from Sky News asked "Is Russia using Phillip Schofield for propaganda?" after the game was reported on Russian state television.
 British politician Mary Kelly Foy tweeted:I'm disgusted that @thismorning have used people being unable to afford their energy bills as some kind of twisted gameshow.
 The producers need to rethink this immediately!
-Everyone deserves dignity, especially if they're struggling.On 6 September 2022, Philip Schofield referenced the controversy by saying, "I wonder how much of that they can complain about online."
+Everyone deserves dignity, especially if they're struggling.On 6 September 2022, Schofield referenced the controversy by saying, "I wonder how much of that they can complain about online."
 Ofcom received 170 complaints about the segment and it prompted widespread criticism from viewers and commentators.
 Ofcom's broadcasting code states that: "We would strongly advise broadcasters not to present a monetary prize as a possible resolution of financial difficulty."
 On 7 September 2022, the prize was removed without comment from ITV.